How is my Council Tax Spent?

 Changes in spending

-Just under £1.7 million has been set aside for a Capital Works Programme for a range of capital projects.
+£2.035 million has been set aside for a Capital Works Programme for a range of capital projects.
 This funding includes private sector renewals for eligible residents' homes, including Disabled Facility Grants (DFGs).
 DFGs range from stair lifts to level access showers to support independent living within the home.
+In addition money has been earmarked to undertake decarbonisation studies of our principle assets and operational buildings to understand measures that can be implemented to reduce carbon emissions (Scope 2) from our buildings.

-A previously agreed annual contribution, towards a Waste fleet replacement programme, along with funding for coastal assets, is included within this Capital Programme.
+A previously agreed annual contribution, towards a Waste fleet replacement programme is included within this Capital Programme.

 This year, our spending plans can be summarised as follows: